otmanoulcaid/philosopher/README.md

 ## Installation

-Follow these steps to install and run the 42 Philosopher Project:
+Follow these steps to install and run the Philosopher Project:

 1. Clone the project repository.

-2.
-3. Navigate to the project directory.
+2. Navigate to the project directory.

-4.
-5. Compile the source code using your preferred C compiler:
+3. Compile the source code using make:

    ```
    make
    ```

-6. The project is now ready to be executed.
+4. The project is now ready to be executed.

 ## Usage

-To execute the 42 Philosopher Project, follow these steps:
+To execute the Philosopher Project, follow these steps:

 1. Open a terminal or command prompt.

 2. Navigate to the project directory:

-3.
-4. Run the compiled executable:
+3. Run the compiled executable:

    ```
    ./philo
    ```

-5. The simulation will start, and you will see the philosophers performing their actions (thinking and eating and sleeping) in the output.
+4. The simulation will start, and you will see the philosophers performing their actions (thinking and eating and sleeping) in the output.

-6. To terminate the program, press `Ctrl + C` in
+5. To terminate the program, press `Ctrl + C` in

  the terminal.

 ## Design Decisions

-The 42 Philosopher Project makes several design decisions to address the dining philosophers problem effectively.
+The Philosopher Project makes several design decisions to address the dining philosophers problem effectively.
 These decisions include:

 - Implementing a mutex lock for each fork to allow only one philosopher to hold a fork at a time.
 - Introducing a maximum number of allowed philosophers to prevent resource exhaustion.